-An actual security booth can offer much more than shelter from the rain for your guards: It actually becomes part of your security system.
+An actual security booth can offer much more than shelter from the rain for your guards: the guardshack actually becomes part of your security system.

 The Value of Guard Shack Enclosures

-When you first think about giving your guards an enclosure of some sort to use, you might think that it doesn’t matter what they have, as long as it puts a roof over their head and keeps them out of the rain or other inclement weather.
+When you first think about giving your guards an enclosure of some sort to use, you might think that it doesn’t matter what kind of security guard shed they have, as long as it puts a roof over their head and keeps them out of the rain or other inclement weather.
 But the fact is that there is a lot more to a guard shack than simply acting as a big umbrella.